CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 1. Ensure **Fabric capacity (1)** is enabled, verify that **capacity<inject key="DeploymentID" enableCopy="false"/> - <inject key="Region" enableCopy="false"/> (2)** is selected under **Capacity**, and then click **Apply (3)**.

     ![works-apply.png](images1/media/12.png)

-    > **Note:** The trial capacity region may differ from the one shown in the screenshot.
-No need to worry – simply use the default selected region, apply it, and continue to the next step.

     >**Note:** Close any pop-up that appears on the screen.